 Virginia Department of Transportation – Coalfields Expressway.
 Leader of the legal team advising on a four-lane highway project that will stretch from Beckley, West Virginia to Pound, Virginia, connecting I-77/I-64 to U.S. Route 23.
 To deliver the project, which sits in mountainous terrain with limited access, the transportation department is taking an innovative approach – utilizing coal mining operations and equipment to provide a rough-grade roadbed, resulting in a substantial reduction in anticipated costs compared with traditional methods.
 After completion of the rough-grade roadbed, the road will be paved to complete the project.
 Simon is assisting the department in drafting and negotiating the preliminary engineering and design-build agreements.

 North Carolina Department of Transportation – I-77 Managed Lanes Project.
 Co-leader of the legal team advising on North Carolina’s first highway P3 – a $600 million upgrade of a critical business artery in one of the fastest growing states in the U.S. Under the toll concession agreement, a Cintra-led consortium will design, build, toll, operate and maintain 26 miles of high-occupancy managed lanes alongside existing general purpose lanes of the I-77 corridor heading north out of Charlotte.
-The project, the state’s first toll concession, reached commercial close in June 2014 and financial close in May 2015.
-Completion is anticipated in the first quarter of 2019.
+The project, the state’s first toll concession, reached commercial close in June 2014, financial close in May 2015, and completion in Fall 2019.
 Financing includes $100 million in PABs, a $189 million TIFIA loan, $248 million in private equity and $95 million from the transportation agency.
 The improvements represent the first hybrid toll concession model to structure a credit support vehicle for lenders in conjunction with a traditional toll revenue risk concession.
 Simon assisted with the structuring, development, procurement and administration of the P3 and advised the transportation agency on legislative and regulatory changes needed to create a P3 program.

 Virginia Department of Transportation – Midtown Tunnel Project.
 Leader of the legal team that advised on a groundbreaking toll concession P3 procurement for a major tunnel and highway project to improve traffic in the Norfolk-Portsmouth region.
 A key feature of the $2.1 billion project is a new two-lane tunnel between Norfolk and Portsmouth – the first all-concrete highway tunnel in the U.S. designed to function under deep water.
 Other improvements include upgrades to the existing Midtown and Downtown tunnels and an extension of the MLK Freeway, with tolling for new and existing portions.
 A Skanska/Macquarie led-team is developing the 58-year DBFOM project via a $422 million TIFIA loan, $663.75 million in PABs, $310 million from VDOT and up to $272 million in private equity.
 The project achieved financial close in April 2012 and the new tunnel opened to traffic in the summer of 2016.
 In 2012, Project Finance magazine honored it as North American Toll Road Deal of the Year and Infrastructure Journal awarded it Global Transport Deal of the Year.